dsc-courses/practice.dsc10.com/problems/pretest/estimation-without-calculator.md

 # BEGIN PROB

-Without using a calculator or long multiplication, choose the answer below that is closest to $412 \cdot 289$.
+Choose the answer below that is closest to $412 \cdot 289$, without using a calculator and without performing long multiplication.

 ( ) $40{,}000$
 ( ) $80{,}000$